Human Hair: Facts and Information

 - (c) the cuticle, which is a single layer of cells arranged like roof shingles.

-Human scalp hair normally grows at a rate of 0.4 mm /day (incidentally human scalp hair grows at a rate four times that of human nails.
-Human nails grow at a rate of 0.1 mm/day).
+Human scalp hair normally grows at 0.4 mm /day (incidentally, human scalp hair grows at a rate four times that of human nails.
+Human nails grow at 0.1 mm/day).
 It is commonly accepted that emotional distress, especially that caused by verbal abuse, etc. often is a contributing factor to a slower hair growth rate.

-Due to the excessive shedding of dead skin cells from the scalp.
-Dandruff can also be caused by frequent exposure to extreme heat and cold.
+Dandruff is due to excessive shedding of dead skin cells from the scalp, and can also be caused by frequent exposure to extreme heat and cold.
 As it is normal for skin cells to die and flake off, a small amount of flaking is normal and in fact quite common.
 Some people, however, either chronically or as a result of certain triggers, experience an unusually large amount of flaking, which can also be accompanied by redness and irritation.

 Treatments for various forms of alopecia have limited success.
 Some hair loss sufferers make use of clinically proven treatments such as finasteride and topically applied minoxidil in an attempt to prevent further loss and regrow hair.
 As a general rule, it is easier to maintain remaining hair than it is to regrow; however, the treatments mentioned may prevent hair loss from Androgenetic alopecia, and there are new technologies in cosmetic transplant surgery and hair replacement systems that can be completely undetectable.